michaelo/sapt/docs/ARCHITECTURE.md

   * Will need to handle "collisions" where same variable is set from multiple sources.
 Suggested order, from least to most significant: OS env, .env, parsed.
 Furthermore, definitions from subfolder .envs override parent .envs.
 * Parsed from results of earlier tests

+### Playbooks

+* The tool shall support composing a file to serve as a playbook of tests to be executed along with certain properties.
+  * An ordered list of tests to be executed
+  * An optional number of times each test shall be repeated, default: 1
+  * An optional set of variables
+* Output: ...